-Naan is an Indian soft flat-leavened bread which is cooked very quickly and served with delicious curries and dhals.
+Naan is an Indian soft flat-leavened bread that is cooked very quickly and served with delicious curries and dhals.
 Traditionally, they are baked by slapping them on an inside wall of a very hot clay oven or tandoor oven.
-For practical purpose, a hot grill/broiler is used for preparing the gluten-free naans.
+For practical purposes, a hot grill/broiler is used for preparing gluten-free naans.

 Making your own gluten-free naan is not only easy but very rewarding to see them puffing up and catching colour under the grill.
 If you are willing to go the extra mile, throw the naans on a charcoal BBQ/grill on direct high heat for that extra smoked flavour.

-- 1 ½ tablespoons coconut, vegetable or olive oil
+- 1½ tbsp coconut, vegetable or olive oil

 - 3 garlic cloves, slivered